 The transitional constitution provides for freedom of association, but the government did not respect this right for those suspected of associating with or having sympathies for opposition figures (see section 1.g.).
 Some civil society leaders interpreted the 2012 Political Parties Act as an attempt to suppress opposition to the SPLM (see section 3).

-In February the president signed into law a bill that strictly regulates the activity and operations of civil society.
-The law focused particularly on NGOs working in the governance, anticorruption, and human rights fields, and imposed a range of legal barriers including limitations on the types of activities in which organizations can engage, onerous registration requirements, and heavy fines for noncompliance.
+A law passed in February 2016 strictly regulating the activity and operations of civil society was widely enforced throughout the year.
+The law focused particularly on NGOs working in the governance, anticorruption, and human rights fields, and it imposed a range of legal barriers including limitations on the types of activities that organizations can engage, onerous registration requirements, and heavy fines for noncompliance.
+Human rights groups and civil society representatives reported NSS officials continued surveillance and threats against civil society organizations.

 c.
 Freedom of Religion